h0lism/digitalgarden/src/site/notes/𓋹 The End 𓆙.md

 "A Bath girl woke her aunt and shouted at her that the world was ending, and the woman promptly plunged into a coma.
 In Liege, a huge cloud in the shape of a mountain hovered over the town, causing alarm among the "old women" who expected the end of the world on the eighteenth.
 In Ghent, a regiment of cavalry passing through the town during a thunderstorm blew their trumpets, causing "three-fourths of the inhabitants" to rush forth and throw themselves on their knees in the streets, thinking they had heard the seventh trumpet."

-That was the context of the month which Lord Byron wrote his poem, the whole of it could be seen as a reference to Matthew 24:29
+That was the context of the month which Lord Byron wrote his poem, the whole of it could be seen as a reference to Matthew 24:29 (which is heavily apocalyptic)
 "the sun shall be darkened."

 ![DarknessByron1816.jpg| 500](/img/user/images/DarknessByron1816.jpg)